How To Take Care

 -

-An automatic mechanical movement was first introduced during the beginning of the 20th century.
-As the name suggests, it winds itself while worn on the wrist so it doesn’t need daily hand-winding.
+An automatic movement was first introduced in the 20th century.
+It’s powered by movement and therefore winds itself whilst worn on the wrist, so it doesn’t need daily hand-winding.
+You can discover more about how to wind your automatic watch with our helpful guide.

 -